wactbprot/vpy/script/se3/SIMULATION.README.md

 python script/se3/gen_sim_data.py
 ```

-recalculate pressures and uncertainties by:
+Recalculate the simulation pressures and uncertainties by:

 ```shell
 python script/se3/cal_sim_data.py -s
 ```

-This saves a document with the id `"se3-sim"`.
+The `-s` flag saves a document with the id `"cal-sim-se3"`.
 Use this document to generate a plot by:

 ```shell
 python script/se3/plot_sim_data.py